 The foundations have been laid.
-We have helped over 100 innovative businesses, and over a dozen have now applied for FCA authorisation.
+We have helped over 350 innovative businesses, and more than 25 have now applied for FCA authorisation.

 A firm wanted to set up a one-stop lending market for corporations and investors.
 Their platform is designed to allow investors to invest directly in corporations that need capital, and cut out the middlemen.

 We helped the firm understand the regulatory landscape and gave them an informal steer about our rules.
 This helped them position their business as an appointed representative so that they were able to bring their product to market sooner.
 When they pitched their start-up story at an accelerator demo day, they cited the Innovation Hub as part of their success story.

 We have introduced some changes to help innovators progress their propositions:

 - Our use of ‘informal steers’ has freed up communication.

 - We have worked with the government on its plans to introduce regulation for digital currencies.

 - We made a statement on disproportionate de-risking that denies businesses access to banking facilities.